Battle of Dęblin and Mińsk Mazowiecki

+The Battle

 Most of the Polish units that participated in the battle created the so-called First Assault Group (I Grupa Uderzeniowa), commanded by Piłsudski himself.
 The group consisted of the Third Army (Śmigły-Rydz) and the Fourth Army (Skierski) and concentrated in the area of Dęblin.
 The Second Assault Group, under Wrzalinski, attacked from Warsaw and captured Mińsk Mazowiecki with the support of tanks.

 On August 12, 1920, a few days before the Wieprz River counteroffensive, Piłsudski came to Puławy, to inspect the troops.
 On the next day he arrived at Dęblin and met with Generals Śmigły-Rydz and Skierski.
 During the meeting, Piłsudski presented to them his plan of the attack on the Soviet positions.
 Facing Soviet 16th Army and Mozyr Group, Piłsudski took command of the First Assault Group and located his headquarters at the intersection of the roads from Dęblin to Kock and from Warsaw to Lublin.

 On August 16, at 4 a.m., Piłsudski issued an order to attack.
 Polish objective was to reach the road connecting Warsaw with Brzesc nad Bugiem to cut the supply lines and evacuation routes of Soviet Western Front.
 The right wing of Polish advance was protected by the 3rd Infantry Division, which attacked along the line Włodawa–Brzesc.
 The First Assault Group managed to destroy the Mozyr Group of the Red Army and the southern wing of Soviet 16th Army.

 Simultaneously, the Second Assault Group of Wrzalinski, concentrated near Wesola and attacked towards Mińsk Mazowiecki, supported by Armoured Group of Major Nowicki (five tank units, three armoured trains, 10 airplanes).
 Wrzalinski and his soldiers began their offensive at 9 a.m.
 Divided into two columns, the Poles advanced rapidly and crushed Soviet resistance with their tanks and artillery.
 The 10th Rifle Division of the Red Army, which defended Debe Wielkie, abandoned its positions, and at about 6 p.m., two Polish armoured trains entered the rail station at Mińsk Mazowiecki, which forced the Soviets to retreat.

 The Battle of Dęblin and Mińsk Mazowiecki is commemorated on the Tomb of the Unknown Soldier, Warsaw, with the inscription "DEBLIN – MINSK MAZOWIECKI 16 – 18 VIII 1920".